l3uddz/traktarr/README.md

    },
    ```

-2. If there are multiple authenticated users you want to fetch the lists from, you'll need to specify the username under `authenticate_as`.
+2. If there are multiple authenticated users you want to fetch the lists from, you'll need to specify the username under `authenticate_user`.

    _Note: The user should have access to the list (either own the list or a list that was shared to them by a friend)._